Bubblegum Crash: Additional voices

+Release

+The video game Bubblegum Crash!, for the PC Engine was released in Japan based on the OVA series on December 6, 1991.

 Reception

 Critical reception of Bubblegum Crash has been mixed.
 Both critics and fans consider it to be a downgrade compared to Bubblegum Crisis and its reboot Tokyo 2040.

 Raphael See of THEM Anime Reviews gave Crash a rating of 3 out of 5 stars, praising the artwork and character development, but criticized the designs of the Boomers, as well as noting that "the biggest complaint that fans have against Crash is that it doesn't live up to the tone or flavor of Crisis.
 That much is true - Bubblegum Crash takes itself MUCH less seriously than Crisis.
-Less charitable critics sometimes call Crash 'Sailor Moon in Hardsuits.'"
+Less charitable critics sometimes call Crash 'Sailor Moon in Hardsuits.
 Overall, See concludes that Crash is not bad, but that "die-hard Crisis fans will probably want to stay away."

 Christopher Macdonald of Anime News Network gave the series a rating of C+, handing out praise for the artwork, animation, and some of the story, but criticized the lighter tone of the series compared to Bubblegum Crisis, the soundtrack, and for not keeping continuity in the Knight Sabers' personalities between the original and the sequel.
 He states that "it isn't as good as Crisis, but it's still not that bad.
 However, sequels are never judged exclusively on their own merits; they are judged in comparison with the original, and Crash simply doesn't have the character of Crisis."